 This lament from Psalm 31 stopped me in my tracks.
 Those words, written so long ago, speak to my experience with chronic illness even today.
 Perhaps you can identify too?

 Sadness over what I have lost was felt again as I read these words: My strength fails, my bones grow weak, the object of dread to my friends – all words I need to release in prayer to the One who is big enough, strong enough, and more than ready to love me as He listens to my anguish.

 Don’t we all struggle with feeling forgotten as though I were dead from time to time?
 Chronic illness is exhausting and it’s frustrating.
 It’s a thousand little, yet sustained losses, because really, what we often feel, though seldom recognize, is that it’s grief.

 And while it is both necessary and good to acknowledge our pain, grief and anger, we also need practical ways to begin to find hope again.
-Reading these words of lament gives me the gift of sitting with God in the hard and allowing His Spirit to be the balm of wounds that sometimes receive little attention as I tend to spend more time taking care of treating my physical conditions, perhaps because physical pain screams louder, but our hearts and souls need care and treatment, too.
+Reading these words of lament gives me the gift of sitting with God in the hard and allowing His Spirit to be the balm of wounds.
+These wounds sometimes receive little attention as I tend to spend more time caring for my physical conditions.
+Perhaps it’s because physical pain screams louder, but our hearts and souls need care and treatment, too.

 In the Bible, hope is the confident expectation of what God has promised.
 Its strength is rooted in God’s faithfulness.
 Yet often getting to hope requires an arduous journey through the pain.
 The Bible offers many psalms of lament to help guide us through grief and to release what was in order to embrace what is.
-I need practical ways of finding hope, because like many of you, I tend to step off the path when it’s too cold or I have another health flare, or when I’m tired from poor sleep again, and the list can go on.
+I need practical ways of finding hope, because like many of you, I tend to step off the path when it’s too cold or there is another health flare, or when I’m tired from poor sleep again, and the list can go on.